Jinn22/pay-by-data-2017/README.md

 PBD model which was introduced by Guo and Wu (2013) aims to provide a platform which regulates types of data and limits of authority applications can have to access mobile users’ data.
-This project add PBD AppStore and Marketplace into the PBD Model.
+This project adds PBD AppStore and Marketplace into the PBD Model.

 User guide: